History of the Kansas City metropolitan area: Bourgmont

 The first documented French visitor to the Kansas City area was Étienne de Veniard, Sieur de Bourgmont, who was also the first European to explore the lower Missouri River.
 Bourgmont was on the lam from French authorities after deserting his post as commander of Fort Detroit, after being criticized for his handling of a Native American attack on the fort.
 He lived with a Native American wife in the Missouri village about 90 mi east near Brunswick, Missouri, and illegally traded furs.

-In order to clear his name, Bourgmont wrote "Exact Description of Louisiana, of Its Harbors, Lands and Rivers, and Names of the Indian Tribes That Occupy It, and the Commerce and Advantages to Be Derived Therefrom for the Establishment of a Colony" in 1713 followed in 1714 by "The Route to Be Taken to Ascend the Missouri River".
-In these documents, he described the junction of the Kansas and Missouri rivers, being the first to refer to them by those names.
+To clear his name, Bourgmont wrote "Exact Description of Louisiana, of Its Harbors, Lands and Rivers, and Names of the Indian Tribes That Occupy It, and the Commerce and Advantages to Be Derived Therefrom for the Establishment of a Colony" in 1713, and in 1714, "The Route to Be Taken to Ascend the Missouri River".
+In these documents, he described the junction of the Kansas and Missouri rivers, as the first to refer to them by those names.
 French cartographer Guillaume Delisle used the descriptions to make the first reasonably accurate map of the area.

 The French rewarded Bourgmont by giving him their highest honors and naming him commander of the Missouri.
 He built the first fort (and first extended settlement in Missouri) in 1723 at Fort Orleans, near his Brunswick home.
-In 1724, Bourgmont led a group of Native Americans probably up the Kansas River en route to the southwest to set up an alliance with the Comanche to fight the Spanish, thereby creating a New France empire extending from Montreal through Kansas City to New Mexico.
+In 1724, Bourgmont led a group of Native Americans probably up the Kansas River en route to the southwest to set up an alliance with the Comanche to fight the Spanish, thereby creating a New France empire extending from Montreal through Missouri to New Mexico.
 To celebrate the success of the venture, he took the Native American chiefs on a junket to Paris to hunt with Louis XV and see the glory of France at Versailles and Fontainebleau.

 Bourgmont got promoted to official noble status and stayed in Normandy, not accompanying the chiefs back to the New World.
 According to legend, the Native Americans then slaughtered everybody in the Fort Orleans garrison.
 The Spanish took over the region in the Treaty of Paris in 1763, but were not to play a major role in the area other than taxing and licensing all traffic on the Missouri River.
 The French continued their fur trade on the river under Spanish license.